cailleach1310/ares-economy-plugin/readme.md

 * In-game commands for players to set their economy limit, to view the economy limit and to view the economy chart.
 * The webportal character page gets a new 'Economy' tab, where all these things are visible for the player, but not for other players.
 * In-game commands for admin to check current economy limits, economy blocks and also to set an economy block on a player.
-* Webportal-side: The 'Economy' tabs on character pages are visible for admins.
-There is also an admin page for economy management that shows current economy limits and economy blocks.
-On this page, an admin can set an economy block on a player and also reset limits on players.
+* The 'Economy' tabs on character pages are visible for admin.
+* Webportal-side economy management page that shows current economy limits and economy blocks (visible for admin alone).
+On this page, admin can set an economy block on a player and also reset limits on players.
 * A daily cron job checks current economy blocks on players and removes those that have expired.
 It sends a mail notification to players and creates a block expiry job for admin.

 ## Screenshots